Updated June 30, 2023

 Different Types of Processor

-It can be on-chip memory and few interfaces can be interacting to the outer world via interrupting lines, and the other can be ports and memory registers to interact with the external world.
+The microprocessor is a standard processor which comprises an ALU, a control unit, and a club of registers known as control registers, status registers, and scratchpad registers.
+It can be on-chip memory, and a few interfaces can interact with the outer world via interrupting lines, and the others can be ports and memory registers to interact with the external world.
 These ports are often termed as programmable and make them act as output or input.

-The microcontroller is standard which is available in different sizes and packages.
+The microcontroller is standard and is available in different sizes and packages.
 A few of the microcontrollers are Microchip P1C16F877A, Microchip Atmega328, Microchip P1C18F45K22, Microchip P1C16F671, and Microchip P1C16F1503.

 3. Embedded Processor